 - Figures: You can assemble the figures using our in-house built canvas (accepted: -.jpeg, .gif, .png or .bmp).
 We just ask you to make it small (1-2 MB).
 You will also have the possibility to upload the raw data corresponding to the sub-figures (after you click the “submit now” button in the upper right corner, it will lead you to a page where you can upload raw data).

 - References: In the upper right corner of the submission form, you can find the “insert reference” and you can use this tool to insert references, either from DOIs or cross-ref tools.
-We apologize right away that the reference plug-in is not totally optimal.
 In case you find difficulties in the order of references, just please paste the DOIs or PMID (PubMedID) and we will make sure that all your references will be included in your manuscript.
-We will make sure it functions absolutely smoothly soon.

 - Supplementary Information: You can also upload supplementary tables, figures and even scanned lab pages (if it is allowed by your institution).
 After you click the “submit now” button on the upper right corner, it will lead you to a page where you can upload supplementary information.

 - In case you face problems, feel free contact us at firstname.lastname@example.org.